 The curious truth about these moments, as a writer, is that they always come at the cost of the plot.
 These kinds of tiny touches, where characters sit around a campfire and chat about their dreams or their families, don’t really drive the plot forward.

 Lore is all that makes the world seem vivid and alive.
 It’s the things that make you feel like the universe you’re playing in existed long before your characters got there, and that it exists beyond whatever your characters are doing.

 How to Create the Holy Trinity of Game Writing

 If you don’t follow any of these standards, you probably won’t make a plot-focused game.
-Luckily, Plot has the most overlapping with conventional storytelling.
+Luckily, the Plot has the most overlaps with conventional storytelling.

 While the plot can be the most isolated part of the Trinity, if you’re going to have a twist, and especially if there’s something you’re trying to say about your game, try to integrate it into the mechanics as well.

 “Papers, Please” would be useless as a story if it weren’t a story about deciding when to break the rules, told through a game about strictly following the rules.

 The role of the plot in delivering an amazing narrative game design is usually overrated.
 You could leave players dumbfounded and waiting for a sequel with a very simple plot, provided that we have done a good job with characters or even lore.